jidongxiao/CSCI1200-DataStructures/hws/09_bplus_trees/README.md

 ## Output File Format

-The output file should display products information similar to what Amazon does, but exactly the same.
+The output file should display products information similar to what Amazon does, but not exactly the same.

 ![alt text](images/amazon_ice_maker.png "amazon ice maker")